Hexophthalma hahni: Venom

-All species of Hexophthalma produce venom that can have necrotic (dermonecrotic) effects, capable of causing serious or even life-threatening wounds, particularly if the wound becomes infected or the venom spreads in the body.
+All species of Hexophthalma produce venom that can have dermonecrotic effects, capable of causing serious or even life-threatening wounds, particularly if the wound becomes infected or the venom spreads in the body.
 The necrotic effects are caused by a family of proteins related to sphingomyelinase D, present in the venom of all sicariid spiders.
 Most Hexophthalma species, though, including H. hahnii, have only been studied in vitro, and the detailed effects of their venom in humans and other vertebrates are unknown.
 No records of bites in southern Africa have been proven.